DroneDealer/Bomb-Defusal/README.md

 # Bomb Defusal
 A game in which you have to solve a series of minigames to defuse a bomb without exploding due to loss of time or lives.

+## Inspiration
+I wanted to try making a simpler, high - stakes game instead of a more art or story based one.
+Creating this project helped teach me how to use more advanced, UI based minigames.
+Unfortunately, I faced many challenges (such as the scaling bugging out whenever I reopened the project) that were fixed by extensively playing with the UI settings.

 ## Controls
 - The whole game uses **click-based UI**: complete the minigames through clicking various buttons.
 - Use the number keys to type in a 4 - digit PIN to defuse the bomb.